Welcome to Culross…

 Catch the train to Dunfermline, where Stagecoach run buses that pass through the village (Numbers 71 and 78 depart from James Street in Dunfermline, whilst number 74 departs from Dunfermline bus station).
 You can also catch a train to Falkirk and catch number 8 or 28 buses to Culross.

 From Edinburgh and Glasgow the drive will take around 40 mins to an hour depending on traffic on the Queensferry Crossing and Kincardine Bridges.
-Free parking is available in the village.
+Free parking is available at each end of the village.